 Here are some more details about this house:

 – It has two small rooms and a small hallway.
 We don’t plan to live there, so it should be enough.

 – Extremely important is the fact that it has a bathroom and a kitchen and running water.
 Most villages in Romania don’t have running water, and toilets are at the back of the yard, basically a huge hole dug in the ground – truly horrible!

 – The electrical wires were all changed and updated, again something that you rarely get from a village house.

 – It has a small basement and a huge attic.

 – It has an open barn and two more tiny rooms at the back.
 In extreme circumstances, they could be turned into bedrooms, but we plan to use them as storage rooms because animals were grown there and getting the smell out would probably be too much of a challenge.

-– The yard is not too big and unfortunately divided in two: a small area in front of the house where Wife Romanian has plans for a lot of flowers; and the back area where I plan to soon plant some veggies and start learning how to produce my own food.
+– The yard is not too big and unfortunately divided in two: a small area in front of the house where Wife Romanian has plans for a flower garden; and the back area where I plan to soon plant some veggies and start learning how to grow my own food.

 However, despite of all the positives and despite the insanely reduced cost of living or the nice people there (every time we get there, our neighbors gift us things, like fresh chicken eggs and vegetables), Romanian village life might not be the perfect fit for everybody.

-I am not completely sure I can do it, but I so much want to give it a try and hopefully 2015 will be the year when no unexpected things will appear and we can start working on this and especially start growing our own food.
+I am not completely sure I can do it either, but I so much want to give it a try and hopefully next year will be the one when no unexpected things will appear and we can start working on this and especially start growing our own food.
 That would be really amazing!